SSR framework for Svelte 5 + Bun with islands-based selective hydration

 </script>When to use enhance

-Reach for enhance when the action’s outcome should update UI without a navigation flicker — interactive forms, optimistic patterns, inline validation messages.
-Stick with a plain <form method="POST"> when the action ends in a redirect anyway and the JS bundle isn’t worth shipping.
+Reach for enhance when the action’s outcome should update UI without a navigation flicker — interactive forms, optimistic patterns, inline validation.
+Stick with a plain <form method="POST"> when the action ends in a redirect anyway and the JS bundle is not worth shipping.